 - The Super Mario Bros. and Wario Land platformers will often have secret items on high platforms unreachable unless the character comes back with the special feather, leaf, or other item that allows them to fly.

 - Sly Cooper levels tend to be bounded by mountains and water.

-- The original Sonic the Hedgehog had gravity barriers.
+- Sonic The Hedgehog 1 had gravity barriers.
 There is a hill in the Marble Zone (part one) that you can run down but cannot run back up.
 It also had others that you could only go back up very slowly.
 So, gravity-impatience barriers.
-Now, the latest games have entire levels SURROUNDED by these, which, due to the inexplicable insistence on extremely linear paths, winds up with long stretches of road over Bottomless Pits.
+Now, the latest Sonic the Hedgehog games have entire levels SURROUNDED by these, which, due to the inexplicable insistence on extremely linear paths, winds up with long stretches of road over Bottomless Pits.
 This hasn't been met with much applause.

 - Averted by virtue of sheer incompetence in Big Rigs: Over the Road Racing where it's entirely possible to drive right over the cliffs surrounding the track and head into the infinite grey void.